 My abstract expressionist artwork is a reflection of my soul.
 The idea of expression is a reflection of life experiences' a combination of inner and outer world influences.

-The work is often a spontaneous response to the enmeshment of my current inner and outer world experiences.
-Other times it is a reflection of life's journey; experiences with family, opportunities to travel, and situations that arise as life unfolds.
+The work is often a spontaneous response to my environment, nature and experiences from my life past and present.
 I have a unique relationship with color; it is my mantra.
-Sometimes it reflects nature and is purposefully chosen and at other times it may depend simply on the colors I have available.
-My paintings are often mixed media beginning with acrylic and ending with oil and sometimes I may use collage, photo transfer or gold leaf to communicate a specific idea or thought.
+Sometimes it reflects nature and is purposefully chosen and at other times it may depend simply on the available colors in my studio.
+My paintings are often mixed media beginning with acrylic and ending with oil and sometimes I use collage, photo transfer or gold leaf to communicate a specific idea or thought.

 I usually work two to four hours daily in the studio; it varies from three to four days a week.
 I usually work on two or more works simultaneously as my creative thoughts readily change and I find I may go back and work on things that I thought were finished but were not.
 I enjoy working on multi size works but the large works often give me ample opportunity to explore my mark and challenge my design mind for creative thinking.
 I enjoy the process of working in a series that allows opportunity to make a statement or to work through new materials and/or techniques.
 After spending the last year and a half in a studio I have learned to pace myself and I spend more time thinking and looking at my work.
 It takes time to do this and so some days are merely thinking days.
 I usually research other artists that inspire me and I enjoy seeing their processes evolve.
 Many thanks for the artists who continue to inspire me, some living and others who have passed whose legacy I will always be grateful for.